mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 in two by a thick Perspex wall, with a microphone and speaker system to allow communication between the two sides.
 A locked hatch on one side, controlled by guards, allows sanctioned care package items to be passed through.
-Several chairs are arranged on the visitors’ side and one on the inmates’ side.
+Several chairs are arranged on the visitors' side and one on the inmates' side.

 Once the Travellers are seated, Mandal will be brought in and they will be allowed to communicate with her.
 One guard will remain on duty on